 Skip to main content

-Some images in this section only show detail views of the domain configuration sections.
-For a complete view, see the sample domain configuration file included in the appendix Sample domain.
+The examples in this section only display specific parts of the domain configuration sections.
+For a complete view, see the Sample domain file included in the Additional resources section.

-The identity property holds a string identifying the domain.
-The information can be useful for versioning and/or life-cycle management.
-If logging is enabled the identity is printed in the audit log (as groupId).
+This information can be useful for versioning and/or life-cycle management.
+If logging is enabled the identity is printed in the audit log as groupId.

-It is a good practice to update it every time you change the domain configuration.
+It is recommended to update it every time you change the domain configuration.

 note

-ADS will not start if the identity property is not set.
+ADS cannot initialize if the identity property is not set.

 identity: domain_identification_1234